The Tofu Aisle

 From Tofu, By Tofu

-The last group of tofu products consists of by-products from the production process and other ingredients made from tofu.
+The last group of tofu products consists of byproducts from the production process.

-For starters there is soy milk, the first step in the tofu-making process.
-Then, as mentioned earlier, there is an ingredient known asokara.Okara,also referred to as soy pulp, is made from the solids strained from the soymilk after cooking.
-Rich in fiber and proteinokarais added to a variety of dishes, including the popular dishunohana,a mixture ofokara, soy sauce, mirin, carrots, shiitake mushrooms, and burdock root.
+As mentioned earlier, making tofu generates okara,a soy pulp made from the solids strained from the soymilk after cooking.
+Rich in fiber and protein, okarais added to a variety of dishes, including the popular side dish unohana,a mixture ofokara, soy sauce, mirin, carrots, shiitake mushrooms, and burdock root.

-Next there isyuba, or tofu skin, which is formed during the process of cooking soymilk.
-As the soymilk is heated and then cooled, some of the proteins from the soybeans rise to the surface and coagulate, forming a skin-like product known asyuba.
+Next, there isyuba, or tofu skin, which is formed during the process of cooking soymilk.
+As the soymilk is heated and then cooled, some of the proteins from the soybeans rise to the surface and coagulate, forming a chewy, layered product known asyuba.

-Then there is a seemingly endless list of tofu products made from tofu itself.Aburaageandatsuageare two types of deep-fried tofu products,aburaagebeing thin sheets of tofu that end up like little pockets, andatsuage being regular blocks of tofu that have been fried until their exteriors are golden brown.
-There is alsokoyadōfu, or tofu that has been freeze dried and has a light, spongy texture, great for absorbing sauces and broths.
-Possibly less popular, but delicious nonetheless, istōfuyo, or an Okinawan fermented tofu product.
+Finally, there is a seemingly endless list of tofu products made from tofu itself.Aburaageandatsuageare two types of deep-fried tofu products,aburaagebeing thin sheets of tofu shaped into little pockets, andatsuage being regular blocks of tofu that have been fried until their exteriors are golden brown.
+There is alsokoyadōfu, or tofu that has been freeze-dried and has a light, spongy texture great for absorbing sauces and broths.
 Another staple isyakidōfu, or blocks of grilled tofu often used in hotpots like sukiyaki.
-To round out the list, there is a dish known asganmodoki, a fried fritter made from a mixture of mashed tofu and vegetables, often carrots, lotus root, and burdock.
+Finally, there is a dish known asganmodoki, a fried fritter made from a mixture of mashed tofu and vegetables, often carrots, lotus root, and burdock.

 More Than Meets the Eye

-As one can see, the image of tofu being a white block of gelatinous blandness is a result of a lack of exposure to what can be made from it and with it.
-Even the simplest tofu dish,hiyayakko, a dish consisting of fresh chilled tofu garnished with grated ginger, katsuobushi flakes, scallions, and soy sauce, can be incredible in its subtlety and depth of flavor.
+As you can see, tofu is far more than a white, bland block.
+Even the simplest tofu dish,hiyayakko, a dish consisting of fresh chilled tofu garnished with grated ginger, katsuobushi (skipjack tuna) flakes, scallions, and soy sauce, can be incredible in its subtlety and depth of flavor.

-Fresh tofu is difficult to come by in North America, but that shouldn’t stop you from giving tofu a try, be it in something as simple ashiyayakko, or as strong and flavorful asmabodōfu.
-Explore what you can make with tofu and you might just find a new favorite dish!
+Fresh tofu is difficult to come by in North America, but that shouldn’t stop you from giving tofu a try.
+Experimenting with tofu just might lead to discovering a new favorite dish!

 Try making one of these tofu recipes: